alexandermendes/next-micro/README.md

 yarn microproxy dev
 ```

-Now, when we make a request to `http://127.0.0.1:3000` it will route all traffic
+Now, when we make a request to `http://127.0.0.1:3000` all traffic
-that matches `/some/pages/.*` to the first service and all traffic that matches
+that matches `/some/pages/.*` will be routed to the first service and all
-`/some/more/pages/.*` to the second.
+traffic that matches `/some/more/pages/.*` to the second.

-There are many more options available, such as:
-- Launching a service automatically in development mode if not already running
-and bringing it down after a given Time to Live (TTL) to save resources.
-- Integration of dynamic routing logic, based on settings retrieved via an API
-call, for example.
-- Using a plugin system to auto-detect routes for particular applications,
-such as those built with Next.js.

 ## Configuration